MaastrichtU-IDS/dsri-documentation/docs/openshift-install.md

 ---
 id: openshift-install
-title: Install oc CLI
+title: Install the CLI
 ---

 ![OpenShift](/dsri-documentation/img/openshift-logo.png)

-Install the OpenShift command line tool to access the DSRI from your computer's terminal.
+Install the OpenShift Command Line Interface (CLI) to access the DSRI from your computer's terminal.
 It enable to:

 * Copy large files from/to the DSRI using `oc cp`
 * Connect to a pod terminal using `oc rsh`